-These timber and string ornaments are simple but looking amazing when finished.
-With just a few materials they are sure to get the whole family enjoying some hands-on fun!
+These timber and string ornaments are simple but look amazing when finished.
+With just a few materials, they are sure to get the whole family enjoying some hands-on fun!

 You’ll need some old logs of wood for this project.
 Preferably they’d be close to a perfect circle in shape, but you may want them to have a less than perfect, more organic shape.
 Start by cutting up the log into 50mm pieces using a chainsaw or hand saw.
 You may want to sand down both sides to give the pieces a nice smooth surface.

 Draw the shapes you want to create on paper first and cut them out.
 Temporarily attach them to your timber piece with some masking tape.
 Pre-drill holes at every corner or point of your shape using an electric drill.
 Then, drill a final pilot hole in the top of the timber piece.